AdobeDocs/campaign-classic.en/help/platform/using/launching-adobe-campaign.md

 ![](assets/about-acc.png)

-Whenever you reach out to Adobe Customer Care team, you need to provide the version number and build number of your Campaign client console and application server.
+Whenever you reach out to Adobe Customer Care team, you need to provide the version number and build number of your Adobe Campaign client console and application server.

 If you are running on [Campaign Gold Standard version](../../rn/using/gold-standard.md), you also need to share the SHA/1 characters which are displayed in the **[!UICONTROL About]** box.
 As an example, for Gold **Standard 10 release**, the build number will show **build 9032&#64;efd8a94**, as shown below: